This article has been updated to reflect changes in Google products.

 So what’s working right now?

 - Twitter gives you the ability to monitor the conversations that are happening online — in any industry, about any subject matter, mentioning any company or competitor of yours — in real time.
 If you think Twitter’s not for you because you “wouldn’t know what to tweet”, you aren’t thinking about Twitter correctly.
-Twitter is an extremely powerful tool that must be part of your marketing arsenal.
+Begin by thinking of Twitter as a listening device — it is an extremely powerful tool that must be part of your marketing arsenal.